 Download the application form and sign the permission to copy personal documents.
 This is just the beginning of the lengthy quest to assemble all of the paperwork you will need.
-Don’t be surprised if it takes months to get ready to send in your application, along with a Money Order for the consular fee: $389 USD at the time I wrote this post in 2020.
+Don’t be surprised if it takes months to get ready to send in your application, along with a Money Order for the consular fee: $395 USD at the time I updated this post in 2023.
 They don’t accept checks or cash.

 What is considered “second generation” Slovenian descent?